Pho is foreign.

-The broth here was aromatic, well-seasoned and balanced.
+The broth here is aromatic, well-seasoned and balanced.
 After a few bites, Trinh gave a look of approval.
-It wasn’t as spicy as she remembered.
-It wasn’t sweet, like Kimson’s.
-It wasn’t too salty, either.
+It's not as spicy as she remembered.
+It's not sweet, like Kimson's.
+It's not too salty, either.

 "It's good," Trinh said, nodding.

-She still had some issues, though: The pieces of meat were too small and the broth was too heavy with noodles for her.
-But it was closer to her own pho.
+She still had some issues, though: The pieces of meat are too small and the broth's too heavy with noodles for her.
+But it's closer to her own pho.

 Niz thought the noodles got a bit mushy after eating about half the bowl, but she liked the spiced broth.